chef-boneyard/chef-web-docs-2016/chef_master/source/errors.rst

 401 Unauthorized
 =====================================================
-There are multiple causes of the Chef 401 "Unathorized" error, so please use the sections below to find the error message that most closely matches your output.
+There are multiple causes of the Chef 401 "Unauthorized" error, so please use the sections below to find the error message that most closely matches your output.
 If you are unable to find a matching error, or if the provided steps are unhelpful, please `file a help ticket <http://www.opscode.com/support/tickets>`_.

 Failed to authenticate as ORGANIZATION-validator
 -----------------------------------------------------